Bech Ministry: Economic policy

 After the depression of the immediate post-war period, the Luxembourgish economy saw a phase of expansion from 1924 et 1929.
 The increase in financial and economic activity – 829 new companies were founded from 1919 to 1928 – required the creation of a stock exchange.
 The law of 30 December 1927 authorised the creation of a stock exchange.
 Its first session took place on 6 May 1929.
 The Bech government also introduced legislation on financial holding companies.
 This had little effect at the time, but, in the 1970s, was to be one of the decisive factors in the growth of the financial services industry.
 The law of 31 July 1929 provided the holding companies with a very favourable fiscal framework.

-From 1930, the international crisis triggered by the Wall Street Crash of 1929, also affected Luxembourg and Belgium.
+From 1930, the international crisis triggered by the Wall Street crash of 1929, also affected Luxembourg and Belgium.
 Production and exports started to collapse.
 The crisis inevitably had repercussions for the functioning of the UEBL, as it provoked a return to protectionism in all countries.
 Belgium and Luxembourg each put in place protective measures without notifying the other: a quota for certain products, import licences, etc. An economic border was established again between the two countries.
 The rapid degradation of bilateral relations forced the two governments to start negotiations.
 On 23 May 1935, a group of treaties were signed in Brussels, which provided a solution to the deadlock.
-These agreements reaffirmed the principle at the root of the UEBL, namely free trade between the two countries, an instituted an administrative commission, composed in equal measure of Luxembourgers and Belgians, which became an essential instrument for Belgo-Luxembourgish cooperation.
+These agreements reaffirmed the principle at the root of the UEBL, namely free trade between the two countries, and instituted an administrative commission, composed in equal measure of Luxembourgers and Belgians, which became an essential instrument for Belgo-Luxembourgish cooperation.
 The agreements of 1935 also dealt with a number of monetary questions, and put a cap on the circulation of Luxembourgish currency in the Grand Duchy.
 During the negotiations, the Luxembourgish government succeeded in obtaining numerous concessions for agriculture in the Grand Duchy.
 Joseph Bech, who was also the Minister for Agriculture, wanted to protect this sector, which remained one of the pillars of Luxembourgish society (employing 30% of the active population in 1935) and which was the main electoral base of the Party of the Right.
 However, these protective measures were to postpone necessary structural reforms, and made it all the more difficult to adapt to the international market.